rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/clean-cluster-nodes.md

 ### Docker Containers, Images, and Volumes

-To clean up all Docker containers, images, and volumes on the node, run:
+Be careful when cleaning up Docker containers.
+The following command will remove *all* Docker containers, images, and volumes on the node, including non-Rancher related containers:

 ```
 docker rm -f $(docker ps -qa)